Sarhamam/NoeticEidosProject/README.md

 All theoretical frameworks, ideas, and writing are the intellectual work of the author.
 AI tools (such as ChatGPT) were used as assistants in shaping, drafting, and iterating on formalization.

-Feel free to explore, cite, and extend the work under the terms of the license.
+Feel free to explore, cite, and extend the work under the terms of the license, preferably in this project.

 ---